 2. Demonstrate the ability to iterate critique and evaluate the work throughout development and appropriately communicate concepts and/or ideas.

-3. Utilise a range of traditional and/or digital techniques to conceive, develop and produce a sophisticated animation sequence
+3. Utilise a range of traditional and/or digital techniques to conceive, develop and produce a sophisticated artefact or animation sequence

 Critically evaluate experimental animations which utilise movement, colour, and sound to express themes and ideas to a viewer.
 Interpret meaning and explore the application of such techniques in own work.